 26 Includes all outpatient clinics in the community that were in operation before February 15, 2016.
-We have omitted Birmingham, AL (521QA), as no workload/encounters or services were reported; and Madison, AL (521GB) was omitted as it was deactivated on December 31, 2015.
+We have omitted Texas City, TX (580GJ), as no workload/encounters or services were reported.

 27 An encounter is a professional contact between a patient and a practitioner vested with responsibility for diagnosing, evaluating, and treating the patient's condition.